 Cohorts

-Cohorts are calculated based on user's first seen date by default.
-However, you can choose to analyze cohorts, based on the first purchase date (instead of first seen date).
+By default, cohorts are calculated based on the user's first seen date.
+However, you can choose to analyze cohorts based on the first purchase date instead.

 📘